-Neither Berkshire nor its representatives are registered as a broker dealer or as representatives of a broker dealer.
+Berkshire is not registered as a broker dealer.
+However, certain employees of Berkshire are registered representatives of IM Global US Distributors LLC, a FINRA registered broker dealer.
 All material conflicts of interest are disclosed regarding the investment advisor, its representatives or any of its employees which could be reasonably expected to impair the rendering of unbiased and objective advice.
 When selecting other advisors or third-party managers we take the same care in ensuring that no material conflicts arise.

 Berkshire is the General Partner and investment adviser to Berkshire Partnership ("BP") and Berkshire Growth Fund ("BGF").
 BP and BGF are Pennsylvania limited partnerships offered privately to investors that qualify in accordance with the requirements of the applicable offering documents.
 BP and BGF invest substantially all their assets in equity and debt securities listed on national securities exchanges.
-Some advisory clients of Berkshire may also be investors in BP and BGF and we may in the future offer other advisory clients' investment interests in the partnerships.
+Some advisory clients of Berkshire are also investors in BP and BGF and we may in the future offer other advisory clients' investment interests in the partnerships.
 Berkshire has a financial investment in BP and BGF and employees may also have financial investments in the partnerships.